wostlund/FinalProj-Term1/README.md

         - made the game pause and resume again, but in doing so:
 	- NEW BUG: quit game is broken, breaks everytime pause and resume gets fixed
 	- Made it so when you lose the game you can go back to the main menu.
 	- Made it so that you can proceed to a new game once you win a game.

+Will Ostlund:
+	-Set the mouse coordinates to that multiple units can be added to the users army -Created the shapes for new units
+	-Created attributes for all of the new units
+	-NO BUGS were made in the process
+	-Set a series of booleans that prevent the purchase of one unit multiple times

 1/23/16
 Jackson Morgan: